 In the license exempt 2,4 GHz band numerous transmitters are deployed, the most common are RLAN and Bluetooth.
 RLAN has been chosen as the aggressor in this sharing study.

-Deployment scenario of BDA2GC Base stations.
+Deployment scenario of BDA2GC Base stations according to ETSI TR 103 054.

 A BDA2GC cell radius is 150 km and the base station EIRP is 55 dBm.